 A real estate investment business plan is a guide with actionable steps for determining how you’ll operate your real estate investing business.
-It outlines your mission and vision statement and lets you conduct a SWOT (strengths, weaknesses, opportunities, and threats) analysis.
-The business plan should indicate how you’ll measure your business’ success.
-It’s similar to a business plan for any business, but the objectives are geared toward how you will grow your investment, manage the business, and secure funding.
+It also indicates how you’ll measure your business’ success.
+The plan outlines your mission and vision statement, lets you conduct a strengths, weaknesses, opportunities, and threats (SWOT) analysis, and sets goals in place.
+It’s similar to a business plan for any business, but the objectives are geared toward how you will manage the business, grow your investment, and secure funding.

-We’ve created a real estate business plan template for you to download and use as a guide as you read through the article and learn how to make a business plan for real estate investing:
+We’ve created a free real estate investment business plan template for you to download and use as a guide as you read through the article and learn how to write a business plan for real estate investment:

 1. Write Your Mission & Vision Statement

 Every real estate investment business plan should begin with a concrete mission statement and vision.
-A mission statement is a declaration of actions and strategies the organization will use to serve as its North Star to achieve its business or investment objectives.
-A strong mission statement provides a real estate business with direction, keeps teams accountable, inspires customers, and helps you measure success.
+A mission statement declares actions and strategies the organization will use—serving as its North Star in achieving its business or investment objectives.
+A strong mission statement directs a real estate business, keeps teams accountable, inspires customers, and helps you measure success.